 Stephanie Walker RVN NCert(A&CC) BVNA Diabetes advisor

 Steph joined the practice in 2004 and qualified in 2008.
 She enjoys nursing intensive care cases and has a keen interest in diabetes.
 Along with Nadine she runs ‘Pawfect manners’ dog training classes.
-Steph lives in Fakenham with her husband and young daughter.
+Steph lives in Fakenham with her husband and two young children.

 Samantha Daykin RVN

 Sam joined Summerhill in 2007 and qualified in 2013.
 She has a keen interest in surgical nursing and hopes to further her qualification in this area in the future.
 Sam also plays an important role with the puppy parties held at the practice, advising owners on preventative health and general handling.
-She lives in a village just outside Fakenham with her husband, and enjoys walking her family’s Springer spaniel.
+She lives in a village just outside Fakenham with her husband and young son and enjoys walking her family’s Springer spaniel.

 Julie started as our nursing assistant in 2004.
 She is responsible for the smooth running of our in house laboratory, in particular processing all the blood tests.
 She also assists the nurses with their day to day housekeeping tasks around the practice.

-Julie, Debbie, Lyn and Toni are our reception staff.
+Julie, Debbie, Lyn, Toni, Holly, Sue and Sara are our reception staff.
 They play a huge role in the running of the practice and ensure our clients are always greeted with a smile.
-Julie and Debbie have both been at the practice for over 19 years and so know most of our clients (and their pets) by face if not by name.
+Julie and Debbie have both been at the practice for over 20 years and so know most of our clients (and their pets) by face if not by name.
 In addition to reception duties, Lyn is responsible for processing insurance claim forms and Toni for administrative duties.
-Between them they own numerous pets, including dogs, cats, horses and rabbits.
+Between them, they own numerous pets, including dogs, cats, horses, rabbits, guinea pigs, chickens and other birds.

 And of course we mustn’t forget out practice cat Toggle!